PNNL-Comp-Mass-Spec/PgSQL-View-Creator-Helper/README.md

 | T_Mgrs                  | M_ControlFromWebsite | control_from_website |
 | T_Mgrs                  | M_Comment            | comment              |

-The Secondary Map file matches the file defined for parameter `ColumnMap` when using the DB_Schema_Export_Tool.exe (https://github.com/PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool) to pre-process an existing DDL file

 Use `/Schema` to specify a default schema name to add before all table names (that don't already have a schema name prefix)